Democratic US Rep. Sean Casten retains Illinois seat

 King said during an Oct.
 3 debate that she supports exceptions in cases of rape, incest, or threat to the life of the mother, and would oppose a federal abortion ban.

-The race for the 13th district — which spans Champaign, Decatur and Springfield in central Illinois down to east St. Louis in the southwest — is also being watched.
+The race for the 13th district — which spans Champaign, Decatur and Springfield in central Illinois down to east St. Louis in the southwest — has also garnered attention.
 Redistricting bumped incumbent Rep. Rodney Davis into a different district, where he lost to Rep. Mary Miller, who was endorsed by former President Donald Trump.

-Aiming to fill the gap are Democrat Nikki Budzinski from Peoria and Republican Regan Deering of Decatur.
+Democrat Nikki Budzinski from Peoria defeated Republican Regan Deering of Decatur for the district seat.

+The opportunity to represent Central and Southern Illinoisans is Budzinski’s “greatest honor,” according to a statement from her campaign office announcing her victory.

+“We have a lot of work to do – families are struggling today, and they deserve a champion in Congress that will be laser focused on reducing costs so they can get ahead,” she said, affirming her commitment to reaching across the aisle to “achieve real results.”

 Budzinski is a labor activist, former Biden administration staffer and senior advisor to Gov. J.B.
 Pritzker.
-She is running on rebuilding the middle class.
+She ran on rebuilding the middle class.

 “Working people are struggling right now with rising costs, and I want to go to Congress to be their fighter,” she said in an Oct.
 6 debate, where she expressed support for protecting Medicare and Social Security, a woman’s right to choose and funding for public schools.

-For Deering, a philanthropist and former educator, securing the U.S. border with Mexico and reining in “reckless spending” are her priorities.
+She defeated Deering, a philanthropist and former educator, who prioritized securing the U.S. border with Mexico and reining in “reckless spending.”

 Savage is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.